amitdubeyup/coding-learning-resources/frontend/QUESTIONS.md

 - What is the Context API in React?
 - What are `super`, `constructor`, and `render` functions in React?

+## React.js (Additional)
+- How is React.js different from other libraries/frameworks?
+- What is the difference between JSX and TSX in React.js?
+- What is the Shadow DOM in React.js?
+- How is the virtual DOM different from the real DOM?
+- What are the different types of components in React.js?
+- What is the state in React.js?
+- What are props and the difference between props and state?
+- How does re-rendering happen when state changes in React.js?
+- What happens if you try to update the state directly in React.js?
+- How do you share data among sibling components?
+- What are styled components?
+Have you implemented theming in React.js?
+- What is a React server component?
+- How do functional components handle the lifecycle methods of class components?
+- How do you handle side effects in class and functional components?
+- List out hooks you have used in React so far.
+- What are the rules of hooks in React?
+- What are custom hooks?
+Provide an example.
+- What is the difference between useState and useRef in form handling?
+- What are the differences between useState, useContext, and useReducer?
+- What is the difference between useCallback and useMemo?
+- What is the difference between Context API and Redux?
+- What is Redux Toolkit?
+How does it simplify Redux?
+- How would you implement a global state without Redux?
+- What is a synthetic event in React?
+- What is the difference between a synthetic event and a real DOM event?
+- How do you pass arguments to event handlers in React?
+- How do you handle dynamic routing in React?
+- How do you manage form validation in React?
+Give examples.
+- How would you implement a multistep form with conditional rendering?
+- How do you optimize forms with hundreds of input fields in React?
+- What are keys in React lists and why are they important?
+- What is React.memo and how does it work?
+- What is virtualization in React?
+- How do you optimize rendering of large lists in React?
+- How do you avoid unnecessary re-rendering in React?
+- What is the purpose of error boundaries in React?
+- How do you handle errors in async operations in React?
+- How do you fetch data in React?
+Give examples.
+- What is Axios and how is it different from fetch API?
+- How do you securely store API keys in React?
+- How would you implement retry logic for failed API requests in React?
+- How do you identify and fix memory leaks in React?
+- How do you build React applications for production?
+- What is the purpose of the .env file in React?

 ## HTML
 - What is `<!DOCTYPE html>` in HTML5?
 - What is the difference between `<div>` and `<span>`?